Tuesday, June 28, 2016

 In the 90s, the term used to describe a guy like Kenny was “wigger.”
 This piece of slang was, understandably, put to pasture by the end of the decade (though, it is occasionally thrown around).
 Kenny is a white suburban boy who emulates “black culture,” much to the annoyance of everyone around him.
 His sole reason for going to the party is to get laid, but, much to his surprise, it proves to be a lot more difficult that he expected (most of the women greet him with complete disdain).
 Just when it looks like he might score with a girl looking for rebound sex, he gets himself locked in a bathroom with Denise.
 The two of them have been estranged since the sixth grade – Kenny stopped talking to her because he thought it might hurt his popularity.
 Their time in the bathroom together allows for them to reconnect and Kenny drops the pretense.

 The underlying theme of Can’t Hardly Wait is fate: does it exist, and if so, what purpose does it play in our life.
-It is clear that Elfont/Kaplan clearly believe in fate as it is setting their cinematic world in motion: Mike Dexter breaks up with Amanda Beckett on Graduation Day, which allows Preston to express his true feeling towards her (via love letter); The house band gets into a petty argument and breaks up, setting the stage for social wallflower, William, to do a rowdy sing a long to “Paradise City,” which in turns makes him the life of the party; A broken door knob traps estranged friends, Denise Fleming and Kenny Fisher, in the bathroom together, which leads to romance; and through a series of contrivances, Preston’s love letters ends up in Amanda’s hands (after he has thrown in the garbage).
+It is clear that Elfont/Kaplan clearly believe in fate as it is setting their cinematic world in motion: Mike Dexter breaks up with Amanda Beckett on Graduation Day, which allows Preston to express his true feeling towards her (via love letter); The house band gets into a petty argument and breaks up, setting the stage for social wallflower, William, to do a rowdy sing a long to “Paradise City,” which in turns makes him the life of the party; a broken door knob traps estranged friends, Denise Fleming and Kenny Fisher, in the bathroom together, which leads to romance; and through a series of contrivances, Preston’s love letters ends up in Amanda’s hands (after he has thrown it in the garbage).

 Can’t Hardly Wait was given mixed reviews by the critics and, rather bafflingly, has a lower rating than American Pie.
 Sure, Can’t Hardly Wait isn’t a perfect movie, but its theme is much better integrated into its story than the contrived message American Pie preaches (There is more to life than sex, kids!”)